-Hopefully, you’ve learnt how to change a video's aspect ratio to custom values using iMovie and custom/standard/pre-set values using Filmora.
+Hopefully, you’ve learned how to change a video's aspect ratio to custom values using iMovie and custom/standard/pre-set values using Filmora Video Editor for Mac (or FilmoraGo).
 That was our major goal—the aim of this tutorial.

 You see, setting the appropriate video aspect ratio is important as it helps compose better videos.
 It also helps you understand how to configure your camera to capture with the appropriate ratio so as to you upload or share your videos with zero or little editing.